 If your client still isn’t ready to close the deal, it’s time to handle objections.
-If the client is worried about downtime, bring in a sales engineer or someone from your development team to explain the integration process.
+If the client is worried about downtime, bring in a sales engineer or solutions engineer from your development team to explain the integration process.
 If they are concerned about the cost, try to broker a lower price with your financial director, CEO, or relevant decision-maker.
 If any prospective customers have asked for a new feature, maybe you speak to the dev team about adding it.

 Sometimes, as painful as it sounds, you should just go and contact other decision makers in the same organization.
 As told us Lou Wolf, VP Sales of ZoomInfo:

 One of the moves I really believe in, that I have seen to save a lot of deals, is to go multi-threaded even when your champion doesn’t want you to.
 You can be blocked with somebody who is not making progress, and we use some moves to reach out to others.
 Very often the CEO, you know, the CMO or whoever the contact is and explain what we do and why we’re doing it and ask them to support their team and move forward.

 While closing a lead to a customer may seem like the most challenging sales process step part of the journey, it’s important to remember to onboard your customers correctly after the sale has closed.
 You have to follow the customer onboarding best practices and help your customers find success to prevent churn.
 During this phase, you will:

 - Help the customer's team understand your product.